nikeshnaik/Retrieval-Augmented-Generation/Readme.md

 ### Todo

-- [ ] System Design of how data will flow.
+- [x] System Design of how data will flow.
+- [x] Use Gutenberg Project book and cleanup for demo
+- [x] buy openai credits for MVP
 - [ ] Find right VectorDB
 - [ ] use simple text file with content for v1